itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 Here is a sneak peek, so that some steps can be skipped if there is no need for them:

-- DDNS redirect - keep external IP private
+- DDNS redirect &centerdot; keep external IP private
-- Portainer - manage Docker containers using a web GUI.
+- Portainer &centerdot; manage Docker containers using a web GUI.
-- Wireguard - create a VPN to the local network.
+- Wireguard &centerdot; create a VPN to the local network.
-- Headless mode - keep server running with lid closed and screen off.
+- Headless mode &centerdot; keep server running with lid closed and screen off.

 ### Useful commands